arnoengineering/Ualberta-Eclass-Grade-Grab/README.md

 [Create App Key](https://support.google.com/accounts/answer/185833?hl=en&authuser=0)

 ## Replace info in 'UserInfo.txt'
-remove '.example'
-with your respective usernames and passwords.
+remove '.example' from file name and replace all non comments with your respective usernames and passwords.
 The email pasword is the api *app password* in the above step.

 # Info
 ## Dependancys